Motivation

 Within the dedicated-ASR cluster, WER spans only 0.024 from best (ElevenLabs 0.408) to worst (Whisper v3 / Deepgram Nova-2 at 0.432).
 At this scale, the choice between top-five production ASR providers should be made on cost, latency, language coverage, and reliability rather than headline WER alone.
 AssemblyAI Universal-2 has the lowest character error rate (0.125), suggesting it preserves character-level fidelity even when word-level errors are marginally higher.

-We also surfaced a hidden integration cliff: before fixing our provider adapter, Deepgram Nova-3 returned WER 0.73 because its default multilingual auto-detect ("multi") covers only a small set of Western and Indic languages, silently returning empty strings for Mandarin and Japanese audio.
-Passing an explicit BCP-47 language code (e.g., zh for Mandarin) brought Nova-3 down to WER 0.44 and Chinese CER to 0.11.
-This kind of integration detail is not surfaced in the default SDK examples and likely explains a non-trivial fraction of multilingual quality complaints from existing Deepgram customers.
+A separate integration cliff: before we passed explicit BCP-47 language codes to Deepgram Nova-3, its default multilingual auto-detect covered only a small set of Western and Indic languages and silently returned empty strings for Mandarin and Japanese.
+Passing an explicit code (zh, ja) brought Nova-3 back into line with the other dedicated ASR providers.
+This kind of integration detail is not surfaced in the default SDK examples and likely explains a non-trivial fraction of multilingual quality complaints from Deepgram customers.

 Discussion